A Scalable Algorithm For Sparse Portfolio Selection: Introduction

 \section{Introduction}

 Since the Nobel-prize winning work of \citet{markowitz1952portfolio}, the problem of selecting an optimal portfolio of securities has received an enormous amount of attention from practitioners and academics alike.
-In a universe containing $n$ distinct securities with expected marginal returns $\bm{\mu} \in \mathbb{R}^n$ and { a }variance-covariance matrix of the returns ${\bm{\Sigma} \in \mathbb{R}^{n \times n}}$, the Markowitz model selects a portfolio which provides the highest expected return for a given amount of variance, by solving:
+In a universe containing $n$ distinct securities with expected marginal returns $\bm{\mu} \in \mathbb{R}^n$ and {a }variance-covariance matrix of the returns {${\bm{\Sigma} \in S^n_+}$}, the { scalarized} Markowitz model selects a portfolio which provides the highest expected return for a given amount of variance, by solving:

-{where $\sigma \geq 0$ is a parameter that controls the trade-off between the portfolios risk and return.}
+{where $\sigma \geq 0$ is a parameter that controls the trade-off between the portfolios risk and return,} {and $\bm{e} \in \mathbb{R}^n$ denotes the vector of all ones.}

-To improve its realism, many authors have proposed augmenting Problem \eqref{prob:ps} with minimum investment, maximum investment, and cardinality constraints \citep[see, e.g., ][]{jacob1974limited, perold1984large, chang2000heuristics}.
+To improve its realism, many authors have proposed augmenting Problem \eqref{prob:ps} with minimum investment, maximum investment, and cardinality constraints among others \citep[see, e.g., ][]{jacob1974limited, perold1984large, chang2000heuristics}.
 Unfortunately, these constraints are disparate and sometimes imply each other, which makes defining a canonical portfolio selection model challenging.
-We refer the reader to \citep{mencarelli2019complex} for a survey of real-life constraints.
+We refer to \citet{mencarelli2019complex} for a survey of real-life portfolio selection constraints.